emilypark0418/emilypark.github.io/index.md

 ---
 ## Conference Presentations & Papers

-Chaewon Park, Jay Oh, Kwanghee Lee, Minwoo Kwon, and Youngsuk Cho.
+**Chaewon Park**, Jay Oh, Kwanghee Lee, Minwoo Kwon, and Youngsuk Cho.
 2020.
 “Boeing Intelligent Data Management System (BIDMS) for ML/DL-based Automated Inspections”.
-As part of Boeing Technical Excellence Conference (BTEC) 2020 “Artificial Intelligence & Autonomy” track. [*Authors are in alphabetical order]
+As part of **Boeing Technical Excellence Conference (BTEC) 2020** “Artificial Intelligence & Autonomy” track. [*Authors are in alphabetical order]

-*BTEC is the largest enterprise-wide technical conference hosted by the Technical Fellowship for the past 20 years
+*BTEC is the largest enterprise-wide technical conference hosted by the Boeing Technical Fellowship for the past 20 years

 ---